 Runners are finding solutions for chronic pain with Tenex Health TX™ procedures.

-One of the most common running injuries we treat at Performance Rehabilitation & Regenerative Medicine is plantar fasciitis.
+One of the most common running injuries we treat at Performance Rehabilitation & Regenerative Medicine is plantar fascia pain.
 This condition can be both challenging to treat for the physician and frustrating for the patient.
 New technology developed at the Mayo Clinic in collaboration with Tenex Health TX™ is offering a minimally invasive solution that is restoring hope to patients suffering from this debilitating condition.

 The plantar fascia is a thick band of connective tissue that runs from the heel of the foot to the toes.
 This structure is primarily responsible for supporting the arch of the foot and absorbing the shock creating from walking, running or standing.
 With plantar fasciitis, small tears in the fascia become inflamed and painful which result in scar tissue formation.
 Scar tissue is extremely problematic because it creates adhesions on the plantar fascia, which restricts flexibility of the arch and hinders normal movement.
 Distance running, poor foot bio- mechanics (i.e. flat feet or high arches), as well as obesity and occupations that require prolonged standing are all factors that increase your risk for developing plantar fasciitis.